bennekrouf/sensei/README.md

 # Semantic Endpoint Matcher

-A Rust-based tool that uses Large Language Models to match user inputs with predefined API endpoints based on semantic understanding.
+A Rust-based tool that uses LLM to match user inputs with predefined API endpoints based on semantic understanding.

 ## Features